Read This First

 Prompt 1: Discuss the difference between packaged and eclectic ideologies, and provide examples of each.

-The section turns on Eclectic Ideologies: Finding Your Fit.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Eclectic Ideologies: Finding Your Fit in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Eclectic Ideologies: Finding Your Fit, Packaged vs. Eclectic Ideologies: Finding Your Fit, and Benefits and Dangers.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through Eclectic Ideologies: Finding Your Fit, Packaged vs. Eclectic Ideologies: Finding Your Fit, and Benefits and Dangers.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 A clear set of principles